jhonatanCarvalh0/jhonatanCarvalh0/README.md

 🔮 I'm currently looking to expand my knowledge and get my first job as a web developer working with MongoDB, Express, ReactJS and NodeJS (MERN Stack), learning one technology at a time patiently, one step at a time.
 In addition, as I consolidate my knowledge I intend to pass on what I learned either through classes at colleges or videos on Youtube.

+🔮 My dream?
+Being and working as a developer, participating in an incredible team where I can add, help and be helped, grow enough in my career to pass on what I learned to those who are starting out just as I am now!

 </details>

 <details>